 That’s not as neat, though, as you need to specify which room or speaker you want to listen on.
 A system comprised of Sonos Ones, on the other hand, will respond based on proximity – unless you instruct otherwise.

-The combination of the Sonos Play:1’s audio talents and Alexa’s usefulness and intelligence is a real winner, particularly as the One costs broadly the same as its predecessor.
+The combination of the Sonos Play:1’s audio talents and voice control’s usefulness and intelligence is a real winner, particularly as the One costs broadly the same as its predecessor.

-After ironing out some of the initial software bugs, and adding features such as Alexa control of Spotify and AirPlay 2, the Sonos One cements its place as one of the best smart speakers on the market.
+After ironing out some of the initial software bugs, and adding features such as Alexa control of Spotify, AirPlay 2 and 24-bit streaming via Qobuz, the Sonos One cements its place as one of the best smart speakers on the market.

-If you don't value the voice assistant you may be happy with an original Play:1 (which is still available and now cheaper) and there's now also the One SL and Beam speaker to consider, but for compact convenience and quality, the Sonos One still comes highly recommended.
+If you don't value the voice assistant you may be perfectly happy with the One SL, and there's now also the Sonos Move and Roam portable Bluetooth/wi-fi speakers to consider of course, but for compact convenience and quality, the Sonos One still comes highly recommended as an ideal entrance into Sonos.